-Chances are, if you have a vagina, you have had thrush.
-While it's nothing to be embarrassed about and is easily treatable, it also is bloody annoying.
+Chances are, if you have a vagina, you've had thrush.
+While it's nothing to be embarrassed about and is easily treatable, it's also is bloody annoying.

 "I would have to find creative, hands-free ways to itch myself in public.
 Like leaning intensely into sharp table corners while maintaining an air of nonchalance," said our LUÜNA woman, Emma, in Hong Kong.

 We've so been there.

 So, how do I know if I have thrush?!

 If you tick most of these boxes, it’s probably time to chat to your doctor:

 - Discomfort around your vagina, mostly itching or burning